awsdocs/aws-sam-developer-guide/doc_source/sam-property-statemachine-statemachineapi.md

 This property can't reference an [AWS::Serverless::Api](sam-resource-api.md) resource that is defined in another template\.
 *Type*: String
 *Required*: No
 *AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

+ `UnescapeMappingTemplate`   <a name="sam-statemachine-statemachineapi-unescapemappingtemplate"></a>
+Unescapes single quotes, by replacing `\'` with `'`, on the input that is passed to the state machine\.
+Use when your input contains single quotes\.
+If set to `False` and your input contains single quotes, an error will occur\.
+*Type*: Boolean
+*Required*: No
+*Default*: False
+*AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

 ## Examples<a name="sam-property-statemachine-statemachineapi--examples"></a>